huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Paper
 - [x] Steel

-#### Which of these words would describe someone who’s neat and orderly?
+#### Which of these words would describe someone who's neat and orderly?

 - [ ] Slovenly
 - [ ] Ridiculous
 - [x] Fastidious

-#### Which member of the Fantastic Four declares “Flame On!” as they activate their power?
+#### Which member of the Fantastic Four declares "Flame On!" as they activate their power?

 - [ ] The Thing
 - [ ] Mr. Fantastic